Raise your hand if you have back pain.

 First, you want to lie on your back (supine position).
 Next, you want to take one leg and swing it over the other.
 In this position, you want to pull down on that leg (I try to reach for my ankle and pull down from there, but if you can’t reach there try pulling down on your knee), and reach with the other arm like you’re trying to grab something.

-Hold yourself in this position for a total of least 30-60 seconds on both sides.
+Hold yourself in this position for a total of at least 30-60 seconds on both sides.
 This will stretch your piriformis, which will help relieve sciatic pain, if you have any, since the sciatic nerve runs over the piriformis muscle in your lower body.

 I also find that it help stretches my pec minor when I’m reaching with the other arm too, and cracks my back.
 Once I do it, I feel relieved, and on my way to lifting heavier.